Descanonge/neba/docs/source/configuration/usage.rst

 * a string that will be interpreted as a range of values if the trait type allows it (Int or Float)
-* a string that will be interpreted as a regular expression (this is disabled by default as it can be dangerous: any value from command line that cannot be parsed would still be allowed).
+* a string that will be interpreted as a regular expression (this is disabled by default as it can be dangerous: any value from the command line that cannot be parsed would still be allowed).
 * a list of values